Ask A Therapist: Is masturbation possible after trauma?

 Trigger Warning: Sexual Trauma

 Masturbation is a natural and healthy way to explore your body, experience pleasure, self-sooth, and connect with your sexuality.
 However, for many survivors of trauma, particularly sexual trauma, masturbation can feel anything but safe and enjoyable.
 The memories and sensations associated with past trauma can interfere with the ability to experience pleasure and can even make the idea of self-touch anxiety-inducing.
-Drew and I have got some suggestions on how you can begin to reclaim this aspect of your sexuality and make masturbation feel uplifting.
+Ari and I have got some suggestions on how you can begin to reclaim this aspect of your sexuality and make masturbation feel uplifting.

 Trauma can disrupt the relationship we have with our bodies.

-Drew defines “shame, lack of self-trust, and fear” as the main characters in the post-trauma process.
+Ari defines “shame, lack of self-trust, and fear” as the main characters in the post-trauma process.
 And that is a major blocker for masturbation.
 A first step in making masturbation feel safe is to rebuild trust and connection with your body.
 This doesn’t have to start with sexual touch.
 Begin by simply being present with your body in non-sexual ways.
 Practices like mindfulness, gentle stretching, or even placing a hand on your chest to feel your heartbeat can help you reconnect with your body’s sensations without pressure.

 Seek and experience non-sexual pleasure first.